Ricou Browning

-Ricou Ren Browning (February 16, 1930 – February 27, 2023) was an American film director, actor, producer, screenwriter, underwater cinematographer, and stuntman.
-He was best known for his underwater stunt work, especially in the 1954 film Creature from the Black Lagoon, in which he portrayed the titular Gill-man during the film's underwater scenes.
-Browning also co-created Flipper with Jack Cowden.
+Ricou Ren Browning (February 16, 1930 – February 27, 2023) was an American stunt performer, filmmaker and actor.
+A skilled swimmer, he was known for his innovative underwater stunt work, notably in the 1954 film Creature from the Black Lagoon, in which he portrayed the titular Gill-man during the film's underwater scenes, and in the 1965 James Bond film Thunderball, for which he was the underwater sequences director.
+He was also the co-creator of the Flipper media franchise.

 Early life

 Ricou Ren Browning was born in Fort Pierce, Florida, on February 16, 1930.
 He majored in physical education at Florida State University.

 Career

 Browning started a career in water shows, moving on to produce shows.
 Browning worked at Wakulla Springs in the 1940s and learned to perform in underwater newsreels conceived by Newt Perry, who later took Browning along when he opened Weeki Wachee Springs.

 While working at Wakulla Springs in 1953, Browning was asked to show around a film crew scouting for shooting locations.
 According to Browning, "Their cameraman asked if I could swim in front of the cameras so they could get the perspective of the size of a human being against the fish and the grass.
 So I did."
 Days later, the crew offered Browning the role of the titular Gill-man in the film Creature from the Black Lagoon (1954).
 Browning accepted, and played the Gill-man in the film's underwater scenes, while actor Ben Chapman played the monster on land.
 During filming, Browning reportedly held his breath underwater for up to four minutes at a time.
 Browning reprised his role as the underwater Gill-man in two sequels, Revenge of the Creature (1955) and The Creature Walks Among Us (1956).

-Browning continued in movie production and joined Ivan Tors' studios in Florida, where with Jack Cowden he co-wrote and co-produced the 1963 film Flipper (about an intelligent bottlenose dolphin); Browning also directed the second unit underwater scenes for the film.
+Browning continued in movie production and joined Ivan Tors' studios in Florida, where he co-wrote and co-produced the 1963 film Flipper (about an intelligent bottlenose dolphin) together with Jack Cowden; Browning also directed the second unit underwater scenes for the film.
 Browning continued writing and directing for the subsequent Flipper television series that debuted in 1964.